 In days long past, Zanzibar was the entry point to East Africa from the Indian Ocean.
 Arabian, Malaysian and Indian aromatics were introduced and traded by merchants arriving from distant lands.
 As a result, Zanzibar became a haven of exotic spices in Africa and these influences continue to dictate the local cuisine.
-This makes Zanzibar the best beach safari for foodies.
+This makes Zanzibar the best beach safari for foodies and sun-seekers.

 Zanzibar became a spice route due to its position as a trade port

 Zanzibar is known as the The Spice Island of Africa.
 This island's spice heritage harks back more than four centuries ago.
 In fact, it was previously an ancient trading hub of seafaring routes that circled between India, mainland East Africa, Malaysia and Portugal.
 During this period, spices from Western Asia made their way to Zanzibar thanks to the useful drift of the monsoon winds that made sailing across the expansive Indian Ocean (using a dhow) easy, practical and relatively fast.

 That aside, Zanzibar gained massive popularity as a convenient spice trading bay in the 16th and 17th centuries after Portuguese explorers and traders set up base on the island in preparation of their plan to control the larger East African land block.
 During this time, the traders imported a collection of foreign plants and spices, which included aromatics from as far as India and South America.
 Soon enough, the Omani Arabs took over the Indian Ocean island and introduced widespread spice farming on it, thanks to its all-year-round regular rainfall and hot climate.
 In just a matter of a few decades, Zanzibar was a collection of clove trees interspersed with coconut trunks.

 Nutmeg, cinnamon and coriander seeds are popular aromatics in Zanzibar cooking